rkoktan/scanopy/README.md

 You can control this using the environment variable `NETVISOR_CONCURRENT_SCANS`.

-### Integrated Daemon Not Initializing

-If the integrated daemon (included in docker-compose.yml) fails to initialize after loading the UI:

-1. **Check daemon logs**: `docker logs netvisor-daemon`
-2. **Verify server is accessible**: The daemon must be able to reach the server.
-If using the default docker-compose, this should work automatically.
-3. **Check network configuration**: Ensure the daemon's `NETVISOR_INTEGRATED_DAEMON_URL` environment variable is correctly set in the server service (default: `http://172.17.0.1:60073`)

-For most setups, the default configuration should work.
-If you're using a custom Docker network, you may need to adjust the gateway IP.

 - **Recommended ranges**:
   - Low-resource systems (Raspberry Pi): 5-10
   - Developer laptops: 15-20
   - Docker containers: 10-30 (depends on container memory limits)
   - Servers: 25-50

+### Integrated Daemon Not Initializing

+If the integrated daemon (included in docker-compose.yml) fails to initialize after loading the UI:

+1. **Check daemon logs**: `docker logs netvisor-daemon`
+2. **Check server logs**: `docker logs netvisor-server`
+3. **Verify server can reach daemon**: Ensure the daemon's `NETVISOR_INTEGRATED_DAEMON_URL` environment variable is correctly set in the server service.
+For most setups, the default configuration ( `http://172.17.0.1:60073`) should work.
+If you're using a custom Docker network, or running in an environment like an LXC, you may need to adjust the gateway IP.
+4. **Verify server is accessible**: The daemon must be able to reach the server.
+If using the default docker-compose, this should work automatically.

 ## Uninstall Daemon